rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

                                  Logical Volume on disk0s2
                                  8B999D6F-A427-4EC5-A197-85AF9E00C10E
                                  Unencrypted
+/dev/disk3 (external, physical):
+   #:                       TYPE NAME                    SIZE       IDENTIFIER
+   0:     FDisk_partition_scheme                        *63.9 GB    disk3
+   1:               Windows_NTFS                         63.8 GB    disk3s1
    </pre>

-   In the above example, the SD card IDENTIFIER is "disk4".
+   In the above example, the 64 GB SD card IDENTIFIER is "disk3".

-0. Unmount your SD card (so a utility can overwrite the entire disk) by constructing a command containing the disk identifier number for your SD card (4 in the example above):
+0. Unmount your SD card (so a utility can overwrite the entire disk) by constructing a command containing the disk identifier number for your SD card (3 in the example above):

    <tt><strong>
-   diskutil unmountDisk /dev/disk4
+   diskutil unmountDisk /dev/disk3
    </strong></tt>

-   Again, instead of "disk4", you may type a different one.
+   Again, instead of "disk3", you may type a different one.

+0. cd to the folder where your .img file exists.
+For example, to go to the Desktop:

+   <tt><strong>
+   cd ~/Desktop
+   </strong></tt>

 0. Construct a command to write the image downloaded onto the SD Card.
    Replace the X in rdiskX with the disk number from before.

    <tt><strong>
-   sudo dd bs=1m if=2016-09-23-raspbian-jessie.img of=/dev/rdiskX
+   sudo dd bs=1m if=2016-09-23-raspbian-jessie.img of=/dev/rdisk3
    </strong></tt>

    <a target="_blank" href="http://www.computerhope.com/unix/dd.htm">